grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 5. If your changes in production code make a Statement evaluate to false, how do you know whether the Statement is no longer correct or the production code is wrong?
 6. How do you know whether you will not introduce a duplicate Statement for a behavior when adding to a Specification that was originally created by another team member?
 7. How do you estimate, by looking at the runner tool report, whether the fix for a failing Statement will be easy or not?
-8. What do you answer new developers in your team when they ask you “what is this Statement for?"
+8. What do you answer new developers in your team when they ask you "what is this Statement for?"
 9. How do you know when your Specification is complete if you can't tell from the Statement names what behaviors you already have covered and what not?

 ### What does a good name contain?